SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

             * `migrate-olap-service.yml`
             * `migrate-reporting-service.yml`
             * `task-service.yml`
+        * Note: the ingest services should not require changes to max heap size or container memory limits
     * [ ] Reporting services.
 Only the image version needs to be changed.
         * [ ] Change image version to `1.2.0-RELEASE` in the following files:
             * `admin-service.yml`